 The MyTouch 3G, like the G1, has minimal on-board memory, but it comes with a 4GB microSD card installed.
 For the same $200, the Pre gives you 8GB inside, the iPhone 16GB, and a bigger screen.
 True, neither of these competitors has a memory expansion slot, but a 16GB card will run you an extra $50 or more.
 Once 32 GB cards become widely available, the myTouch may actually enjoy a longer life than the Pre or iPhone.

 But there’s a problem with T-Mobile’s 3G network.
 You’ll need a magnifying glass to find the dark teal splotches that represent 3G network availability on the T-Mobile coverage map.

 Still, Google’s Android operating system works in the phone’s favor.
 It’s arguably the best mobile OS.
-Like Palm OS, Android can multitask, and, unlike the iPhone, Android lets you create home page folders so you can intelligently group apps.
+Like Palm OS, Android can multitask, and, unlike the iPhone,

 The phone’s beautiful 3.2-inch HVGA screen is also a plus.
 Pictures and especially text look crisply rendered, almost as if they were finely printed on glossy stock paper.